2le/style_guide/ruby-style-guide.md

       result
     end
     ```

-  - However, multiple long paragraphs in a method is a smell -- consider
-    moving each into a small self-documenting method.

 * Align parallel constructions or assignments: it makes the code easier to read,
   and highlights parallel functionality.